Singing road strikes wrong chord with Dutch villagers

 Created by strategically laid “rumble strips” as a way of livening up journeys across the flat landscape, the novelty has worn thin for locals who say the constant droning melody is driving them mad.

-The tune is created when car tyres drive over the strips - which are usually deployed at the side of major roads to warn drivers they are straying off course.
+The tune is created when car byres drive over the strips - which are usually deployed at the side of major roads to warn drivers they are straying off course.

 If hit at the correct speed - the 60 kph (40 mph) limit - the road will sing out the anthem of the Friesland region - a northern part of the Netherlands that has a distinct language and culture.